turgu1/esp32-oberon-compiler/README.md

 Up to 2020.03.31, I was targeting a 'bare metal' version, supplying everything necessary for building applications, relying only on the assembler linker and loader provided with [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/).

-I'm now migrating the compiler to supply de capability of interfacing with the ESP-IDF.
+I'm now migrating the compiler to supply the capability of interfacing with the ESP-IDF.
 Two main reasons for this are:

 - Some aspects of the ESP32 architecture are being kept unaccessible to third parties developpers.
 This is the case for the WiFi subsystem that is a mandatory use, at least, for me...; and
 - The richness of hardware interfaces available with the ESP32 would require a lot of recoding in the Oberon language.
-It is then beneficial to get access to components already available with the ESP-IDF.
+It is then beneficial to get access to components already available with the ESP-IDF framework.

 My ToDo document has been modified to reflect this new orientation...